 But what if your team can’t get together?
 Plan a remote “Search and find” activity with Google Maps.
 How does it work?
 Come up with a list of quests, i.e., things for the participants to find with the Streetview tool.
 Screenshots are then emailed to the organizers as evidence of success.
 Award bonus points for the best pictures.

 During one of our team building activities, the whole team was on Zoom and we shared our screenshots in a Slack conversation.
 Let me tell you: the hour we spent doing this flew by, and many participants couldn't stop laughing!

 With the right trail, this activity is sure to please both athletes and dabblers.
 Everyone can go at their own pace while taking in the scenery.
 It’s also a great way to reduce your team’s stress.

-There are plenty of free hiking spots across Quebec.
+There are plenty of free hiking spots across the world.
 A quick Google search will show you the ones closest to you.
 Our favorite hiking spot close to our office is Mount Orford.

 8. The Park